noteflow-ai/wp-bedrock/readme.txt

 == Installation ==

-1. Upload the `wp-bedrock` folder to the `/wp-content/plugins/` directory
+1. Upload the `ai-chat-for-amazon-bedrock` folder to the `/wp-content/plugins/` directory
 2. Run `composer install` in the plugin directory to install dependencies
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Go to AI Chat for Amazon Bedrock > Settings to configure your AWS credentials: